brh55/react-native-masonry/readme.md

 | columns | num                      | Desired number of columns                                                                                                                                                                                                                                                                   | 2       |

 ### Brick Properties
 "Bricks" are the basic building block of the masonry and are passed into the props.bricks.
-They essentially represent the items within each column.
+They essentially represent the items within each column and require a `uri` property at a minimum.
+However, you can freely add additional properties if you need access to certain data within your `brick.onPress` handler.
 The following properties are available:

 #### brick.uri | **Required**
 ##### Type: `String`